HERITAGE & INNOVATION

 The origins of a Le Chameau boot begins with the design and sourcing of our material.
 We pick only the finest ingredients; our natural rubber, our leathers and our neoprene linings are all of the highest quality.
 Our design teams explore new technologies.
 These, combined with our archives, ensure we continue to innovate while retaining timeless shapes and proven methods.

-We have a secret recipe to make each rubber boot unique.
-This has been developed over more than 87 years of experience and expertise, and is what characterises our supple leather so significantly.
+We have a secret recipe to make each pair of rubber boots unique.
+This has been developed over more than 90 years of experience and expertise, and is what characterises our supple rubber so significantly.

 Every Le Chameau boot is constructed by one Maître Bottier.
 In order to become a Maître Bottier it takes 9 months of training before they are ready to construct their first Le Chameau boot.
 The Maître Bottier carefully stretches the rubber pieces over the aluminium boot last, gradually forming the famous Le Chameau shape.
 Once the shape has been created, it’s time to add the trims and small details that give the Le Chameau boot it's premium quality.
 Once the boot has been constructed, it is ready for the final part of the process.